coolmelon/study-notes/react-FEframeworks.md

-## Study notes and resources for React, and related front-end frameworks
+## Study notes and resources for React, and other front end frameworks

 ### Style Guide